dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Normally developers are not interested in wasting their time configuring their environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on the project.
+Normally developers are not interested in wasting their time configuring their environment, but instead they just want to get their development environment up and running as fast as possible so they could start working on the project effortlessly.

 So just using VirtualBox to run Docker may not work for everybody.